An investigation

 What the data shows

-Two readings, kept separate: the measured shape of our illustrative catalog, and the published industry figures that frame why any of this matters.
+Two readings, kept separate: what the corpus actually contains, counted directly from the source texts, and the published industry figures that frame why any of this matters.

 From industry research